contagon/handbook/handbook/11-young-women.md

 * Support and guide class presidencies as they learn and carry out their responsibilities.
 * Teach Sunday lessons as needed.
 Help young women who have been invited to teach a lesson to effectively prepare and teach.
 * Attend class activities.
-* Attend ward Young Women presidency meetings as invited.
+* Attend ward Young Women presidency meetings when invited.

 At least two responsible adult women should be present at each class meeting and activity.
 Advisers must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [11.6.1]).